 SECTION 1.
 DISPOSAL OF TOWN-OWNED PERSONAL PROPERTY.
-Any board or officer in charge of a department of the Town may, with the approval of the Board of Selectmen, transfer to another Town department or transfer by sale any personal property of the Town within the possession or control of the department which has become obsolete or is not required for further use by the department or any other Town department; provided, however, that in the case of transfer by sale of such property which has, in the opinion of the Board of Selectmen, an aggregate value in excess of \$1,000, or in the case of transfer by sale of personal property (regardless of its value) which, in the opinion of the Board of Selectmen, the Historical Commission and the Ancient Documents Committee and is contained in a list maintained by them, is historically significant to the Town, the sale shall be by public bid in a manner prescribed by said Board of Selectmen; and provided further that in the case of transfer by sale of such historically significant property the Board of Selectmen shall send advance written notice of such transfer by sale and such public bid to the Historical Commission and to the Ancient Documents Committee.
+Any board or officer in charge of a department of the Town may, with the approval of the Board of Selectmen, transfer to another Town department or transfer by sale any personal property of the Town within the possession or control of the department which has become obsolete or is not required for further use by the department or any other Town department; provided, however, that in the case of transfer by sale of such property which has, in the opinion of the Board of Selectmen, an aggregate value in excess of \$1,000, or in the case of transfer by sale of personal property (regardless of its value) which, in the opinion of the Board of Selectmen, the Historical Commission and the Committee for the Preservation and Management of Town Documents and is contained in a list maintained by them, is historically significant to the Town, the sale shall be by public bid in a manner prescribed by said Board of Selectmen; and provided further that in the case of transfer by sale of such historically significant property the Board of Selectmen shall send advance written notice of such transfer by sale and such public bid to the Historical Commission and to the Committee for the Preservation and Management of Town Documents.
 For purposes of this Section 1, all personal property located in the Hosmer House shall be deemed to be historically significant to the Town.